solita/solita.github.com/_posts/2026-02-03-prompt-engineering-101.md

 **You:**
 > Add unit tests for the new endpoint.
 Look at `ProductControllerTests.cs` for reference.

-Note here we still need to point the agent to the right file for reference.
+Notice that we still point the agent to the right reference file when needed.

 **You:**
 > Actually the CreatedAt timestamp is not needed.
 Remove it from the response dto and from the UI.